nancymic2/testing/nancy-test.md

 his is a

 es

-Le
+.Le

 ’s see if

 hese are crlf Or if

 hey are lf And le

-’s see wha
+s see wha

 gi

  does